Elected: May 2008

 About Councilmember Navarro

 Born and raised in Tempe, Joel Navarro is a third-generation Arizonan who has spent most of his life in the Valley of the Sun.
-Joel is co-chair of the Neighborhoods and Education Committee.
 In 2010, Joel was appointed to the National League of Cities (NLC) Public Safety and Crime Prevention Policy and Advocacy Committee.

 With a commitment to public service and public safety, Navarro has served as a trained captain/paramedic with the Phoenix Fire Department since 1995.
 As a fire captain and paramedic, he has worked with other public safety agencies across Maricopa County.
 He also is involved with many community organizations.
 In 2001, Navarro was appointed to the Human Relations Commission for the City of Tempe and served as chair in 2006.
 For that commission, Navarro chaired various subcommittees including Day Labor and Emerging Issues.
 He is a graduate of Tempe Leadership Class XIX and has spent many hours volunteering for the Tempe Community Council to help allocate grant money to a variety of local nonprofit organizations.